Traveler in Brazil checking phone with eSIM signal but slow internet

 and ask: Why is my eSIM not working in Brazil?

-• 👉 In most cases, the problem is caused by network selection, roaming settings, coverage limitations, or device compatibility.
+👉 In most cases, the issue is caused by network selection, roaming settings, coverage limitations, APN setup, or device compatibility.

 Brazil has several major carriers: